jthuraisamy/SysWhispers/README.md

 # SysWhispers

-SysWhispers helps with evasion by generating header/ASM files to let them make direct system calls.
+SysWhispers helps implants with evasion by generating header/ASM files to let them make direct system calls.

 All core syscalls are supported from Windows XP to 10.
 Example generated files available in `output` folder.